 Here are a few things that increase the chances of DKA in those with diabetes:

-Usually, the serum blood glucose is increased (RBS higher than 250 mg/dL), serum bicarbonate is less than 10 mmol/L, serum ketones (ketones in the blood) on urinalysis are positive, and arterial PH between 6.8 and 7.3.
-However, these numbers depend on the severity of the ketoacidosis.
+Typically, serum blood glucose is elevated (RBS higher than 250 mg/dL), serum bicarbonate is less than 10 mmol/L, serum ketones (ketones in the blood) are positive on urinalysis, and arterial pH ranges between 6.8 and 7.3.
+However, these values may vary depending on the severity of ketoacidosis.

 This condition is usually treated in a hospital where people can stay for a few days until they have normal levels of ketones in the body.
 The treatments include giving insulin, nutrients, and fluid through the vein to rehydrate and replenish the body with the lost nutrients.